Stat550-2021/stat550-2021.github.io/presentations.md

 ### Challenges in data analysis and consulting

 1. Pseudoreplications: Schank JC, Koehnle TJ (2009).
 Pseudoreplication is a pseudoproblem.
 Journal of Comparative Psychology 123(4):421–433; Blainey P, Krzywinski M, Altman N. Points of significance: replication.
-1. Simpson paradox: Clifford H. Wagner (February 1982).
+1. Simpson's paradox: Clifford H. Wagner (February 1982).
 "Simpson's Paradox in Real Life".
 The American Statistician.
 36 (1): 46–48.; Berman, S. DalleMule, L. Greene, M., Lucker, J. (2012), "Simpson’s Paradox: A Cautionary Tale in Advanced Analytics", Significance.
 1. Outliers: Altman N, Krzywinski M. Points of Significance: Analyzing outliers: influential or nuisance?
 1. Consulting - part I: Zahn DA, Isenberg DJ.
 Nonstatistical aspects of statistical consulting.
 The American Statistician.
 1983 Nov 1;37(4a):297-302.
 16)
 1. Consulting - part II: Kirk RE.
 Statistical consulting in a university: Dealing with people and other challenges.
 The American Statistician.
 1991 Feb 1;45(1):28-34.

+## Procedure

+1. On the shared Google Sheet.
+Select put a number indicating your Top 3 choices.
+You must do this by 28 January at noon.
+If you don't, you'll be assigned whatever is left.
+2. I'll make final assignments by 31 January.
+3. Be ready to present by the listed date for your assignment.

+## Expectations

+Time: 15 min followed by 5-10 minute of Q&A.

+* Expect some immediate feedback/criticism from me.
+Try not to take this too hard.
+The intention is to help everyone improve.

+* You can use any software to prepare your oral presentation.
+Topics are simple but useful in consulting.
+The first ~10 minutes should be targeted toward a general audience.
+The remaining ~5 minutes should be more technical, targeted toward your classmates.

+* The references above are meant to be good starting points.
+You can follow them if you like, but this is not required.
+If you follow the papers given, you must complement them with other references (it will make the presentation stronger).

+#### Rubric

+You'll be evaluated on content (4), presentation skills (3), clarity of the slides (2), and time management (1).

+#### Deliverable

+No matter how you create your presentation (.Rmd, Google slides, .pptx, .keynote), you must upload a pdf (and only the pdf) to the `presentations` repo no later than **3** days before the "projected presentation date".
+You should do this via pull request.
+The name of your file should be `xx-topic-title` where `xx` is the two digit number of your presentation, `topic` is self-explanatory, and `title` is the first word in the title.
+For example, `06-modelling-association.pdf` for presentation 6.

+You must have a slide (toward the back, not necessarily shown during the presentation) with a list of useful references.
+These must be properly formatted using a standard style.
+I suggest following _Annals of Applied Statistics_ (see [here](https://imstat.org/journals-and-publications/annals-of-applied-statistics/annals-of-applied-statistics-next-issues/) for examples) or _Canadian Journal of Statistics_.